An annual tradition, Trial VIIIs provides some of the most thrilling racing of the season.

 Head Coaches Allan French (Women) and Mark Fangen-Hall (Men) will unleash their squads on themselves on Friday 19 December 2025.

-Each coach takes the top 16 rowers and top 2 coxes and splits them into two evenly matched crews who will then race one another.
+Each coach takes the top sixteen rowers and top two coxes and splits them into two evenly matched crews who will then race one another.

 For about a week before the race they’ll train and bond as a crew with laser focus on beating the other crew in a bid to earn the all important bragging rights for the rest of the season.